nrfconnect/sdk-nrf/samples/cellular/modem_shell/README.rst

 See :ref:`modem_trace_module` for more information on how to configure modem tracing and the built-in trace backends available.

 You need a trace backend that can store modem traces if you want to upload modem traces to the cloud.
-The flash backend can store modem traces to the external flash on the nRF9160 DK and can be retrieved for uploading.
+The flash backend can store modem traces to the external flash on the nRF91 Series DK and can be retrieved for uploading.

 To enable modem traces with a flash backend, use the :file:`overlay-modem-trace-flash.conf` configuration file.
-This also requires a device tree overlay for the external flash (:file:`nrf9160dk_ext_flash.overlay`).
+This also requires a devicetree overlay for the external flash (:file:`nrf9160dk_ext_flash.overlay` for the nRF9160 DK or :file:`nrf9161dk_ext_flash.overlay` for the nRF9161 DK, depending on the DK you are using).

 Send to Memfault
 ----------------